 Materials for Energy and Sustainability

 We are living in an energy revolution.
-There is global momentum to move toward clean and efficient energy technologies while also improving access to reliable energy in rural and impoverished regions.
-Progress toward these goals requires, in part, advanced materials, which can be better developed by understanding the underlying synthetic, functional and degradation mechanisms.
-Some questions and material challenges we are interested in include fast charging (<10 mins), non-traditional charge storage phenomena, electrode–electrolyte interactions, and probing ion dynamics and phase transitions (not only in battery materials for this last topic).
+There is global momentum to move toward clean and efficient energy technologies while also improving access to reliable energy in rural and underserved regions.
+Progress toward these goals requires, in part, advanced materials, which can be developed by understanding the underlying synthetic, functional and degradation mechanisms.
+Some questions and material challenges we are interested in include fast charging batteries (<10 mins), non-traditional charge storage phenomena, electrode–electrolyte interactions, and probing ion dynamics and phase transitions.

 Our work is rooted in diverse solid-state synthetic methodologies including routes to metastable materials.
-Techniques in the lab include high-temperatures (up to 1750 °C), molten salt or metal flux chemistry, pressurized hydrothermal/solvothermal reactors, mechanochemistry, ion exchange, and fluoride chemistry.
+Techniques in the lab include high-temperatures (up to 1750 °C), molten salt or metal flux chemistry, pressurized hydrothermal/solvothermal reactors, mechanochemistry, and ion exchange.
+We are particularly interested in the oxide and (oxy)halide chemistry of the early transition metals.

 A frequent challenge in complex materials design and characterization is bridging the gap between fundamental studies and applied challenges in manufacturing and deployment.
-In this respect, our group builds upon established relationships with industry colleagues.
+In this respect, our group builds upon close relationships with industry colleagues in the global raw materials to battery materials supply chain.
 Technologies such as energy storage are rapidly evolving and can have immediate societal impact; interactions with industry help ensure relevance for our subset of applied studies and to convey our fundamental insights to a broader audience.